Syncano/syncano-node/docs/cookbook/web/deployment/create-project-template.md

 ```

 Now you can start editing template configuration file `syncano-template-project-my-template/package.json`:
-- edit name of package
+- edit name of the package
 - edit template files in `syncano-template-project-my-template/template` folder

-!> name of package must start with  `syncano-template-project`
+!> name of the package must start with  `syncano-template-project`

 ### Using template